Steel vs Polymer Pool Walls

 Pool contractors have seen the price difference of steel vs polymer pools decrease in recent years, although polymer walls are still more expensive.
 In years past, you could expect to pay an additional $3,000 for polymer walls than you would for steel, but that number has come way down.

 Experienced pool contractors will install both steel or polymer pools, but it really depends on the soil conditions.
 Some builders have only done steel walls, but they should be doing polymer when the soils are wet or acid.
 Steel walls will rust over time, even with the galvanized coating, so the popular choice for pool contractors is to use polymer pool walls.
-Polymer pools, as of the time this is writen, is the most popular pool wall for vinyl liner pools.
+Polymer pools, as of the time this is written, is the most popular pool wall for vinyl liner pools.

 Pool contractors know there is no perfect answer to Steel vs Polymer Pool Walls, but educating yourself on why they are using what they are using is key.